 Yorkshire Peat Partnership (YPP)

-The project area encompasses the uplands of the Yorkshire Dales National Park, Nidderdale Area of Outstanding Natural Beauty, North York Moors National Park and areas of the South Pennines, North of the river Calder.
+The project area includes the uplands of the Yorkshire Dales National Park, Nidderdale Area of Outstanding Natural Beauty, North York Moors National Park and areas of the South Pennines.

 The Yorkshire Peat Partnership has restored more than 100 square miles of peatland habitats.